MZ-LAWAL/SCA-Cloud-School-Application_Docker/README.md

 https://hub.docker.com/repository/docker/mizkas/sca_cloudschool

 Note: It skip my eye that we should pick 1 of the two exercise, i did the 2 Exercise.
-Please perdon me, i have to submit the two.
+Please perdon me, i have to submit the two, that is why my repo has Docker in front of the name.

 # First Exercise result